with the Patronage of the European Parliament

 Brando Benifei, Member of the Committee on Employment and Social Affairs, European Parliament

-Francesca Maria Corrao, Full Professor of Arabic Culture and Language, Luiss University
+Francesca Maria Corrao, Professor, Luiss University

 Goran Svilanovic, Secretary General, Regional Cooperation Council (RCC)